calint/arduino-sketches/esp32dev/README.md

 ### toy game for esp32-2432s028r a.k.a. cheap-yellow-display (cyd)

 intention:
+* developing arduino sketch using visual code
 * exploring the device by developing a toy game
-* developing a toy game engine using tiles and sprites with on screen collision detection between sprites
+* developing a toy game engine using tiles and sprites with on screen collision detection
 * decent performance, ~30 frames per second on the device

 layout: